zinaefchary/quantum_machine_learning/README.md

 field.
 The resulting quantum-inspired neural network reaches an average accuracy of 70.2% in classifying handwritten digits of 0 and 1.

-# General Overview of the proposed Quantum-Inspired-Neural Network
+# General Architecture of the proposed Quantum-Inspired-Neural Network

 ![architecture (0) (1) (1)](https://user-images.githubusercontent.com/99489418/167292825-b1511663-e7e6-4240-87b5-fbd3e4ba88ca.png)